Your Benefits & Your Rights

 How to appeal a decision

 In an appeal, a different health care professional at YCCO will review your case.
+You can ask for an appeal orally or in writing.
 Ask us for an appeal by:

 - Calling Customer Service at 855-722-8205 (TTY 711).